epfl:accounts-oidc

 User synchronization

-Note that epfl:accounts-oidc does not check the JWKS signature on said JWT token, because it doesn't need to.
-Read up on that, as well as the API that lets you alter the aforementioned default behavior, in the JSDoc comments inside index.ts in the module's source code.
+Note that epfl:accounts-oidc does not check the JWKS signature in steps 2 and 3, because it doesn't need to.
+Read up on that in the API documentation.

 RBAC example with the groups claim